LordUnicorn31/PlatformerGame/README.md

   ### Debug Keys

  - F1: Restart first level / Get back to the first level.
- - F3: Restart second level / Get back to the second level.
+ - F2: Restart second level / Get back to the second level.
+ - F3: Restart current level.
  - F5: Save the game.
  - F6: Load the game.
- - F7: Teleport to checkpoint 1.
+ - F7: Teleport through checkpoints (Move a bit to the right before moving to the next checkpoint)
- - F8: Teleport to checkpoint 2.
- - F9: Teleport to checkpoint 3.
+ - F9: Show colliders.

 ## Developers